There’s a difference between how to do things, and how things work.

 Some pages display data much like a report.
 Information can be entered directly into these screens.
 When adding a new record the required fields have a red asterisk*.

-Others pages display data in a table(grid), but to enter data you must pop out the editing form.
-To do this select Edit Record (the pencil button) to expand the entry and open the editing form within the table.
+Others pages display data in a table(grid), but to enter data you must pop out the Edit Record (the pencil button), to expand the entry and open the editing form within the table.

 Others pages allow you to enter data within the table (grid) directly.